OctopusDeploy/docs/docs/deployment-process/channels/index.md

 ![](images/3278460.png)

-### Deploying to Tenants {#Channels-DeployingtoTenants}
+### Deploying to tenants {#Channels-DeployingtoTenants}

 You can control which Releases will be deployed to certain Tenants using Channels.
 In this example, Releases in this Channel will only be deployed to Tenants tagged with `Early access program/2.x Beta`.

 ![](images/5865683.png)

-## Creating Releases {#Channels-CreatingReleases}
+## Creating releases {#Channels-CreatingReleases}

 Every Release in Octopus Deploy must be placed into a Channel.
 Wherever possible Octopus will choose the best possible Channel for your Release, or you can manually select a Channel for your Release.

-### Manually Creating Releases {#Channels-ManuallyCreatingReleases}
+### Manually creating releases {#Channels-ManuallyCreatingReleases}

-When you are creating a Release, you can select a Channel.
+When you are creating a release, you can select a channel.

 ![](images/3278463.png)

-Selecting the Channel will cause the Release to use the Lifecycle associated with the Channel (or the Project default, if the Channel does not have a Lifecycle).
-It will also cause the Deployment Process and Variables to be modified as specified above.
+Selecting the channel will cause the release to use the lifecycle associated with the channel (or the project default, if the channel does not have a lifecycle).
+It will also cause the deployment process and variables to be modified as specified above.

 The package list allows you to select the version of each package involved in the deployment.
-The *latest* column displays the latest packages that match the version rules defined for the Channel (see [version rules](#Channels-versionrules) for more information).
+The *latest* column displays the latest packages that match the version rules defined for the channel (see [version rules](#Channels-versionrules) for more information).

-### Using Build Server Extensions or the Octopus CLI {#Channels-UsingBuildServerExtensionsOrTheOctopusCLI}
+### Using build server extensions or the Octopus CLI {#Channels-UsingBuildServerExtensionsOrTheOctopusCLI}

 When using one of the [build server extensions](/docs/octopus-rest-api/index.md) or the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/create-release.md) to create releases, you can either let Octopus automatically choose the correct Channel for your Release (this is the default behavior), or choose a specific Channel yourself.

-### Automatic Release Creation {#Channels-AutomaticReleaseCreation}
+### Automatic release creation {#Channels-AutomaticReleaseCreation}

-When enabling [Automatic Release Creation](/docs/projects/project-triggers/automatic-release-creation.md) for your project, you are required to select a Channel (if the project has more than one).
+When enabling [automatic release creation](/docs/projects/project-triggers/automatic-release-creation.md) for your project, you are required to select a Channel (if the project has more than one).

 ![](images/3278462.png)

 Any releases created automatically will use the configured channel.
-Additionally, any Version Rules configured for the Channel will be used to decide whether a release is automatically created.
+Additionally, any version rules configured for the channel will be used to decide whether a release is automatically created.

-For example, if version 3.1.0 of a package Acme.Web is pushed to the Octopus internal NuGet repository, and the channel selected for Automatic Release Creation has a version rule range that doesn't include 3.1.0, then no release will be created.
+For example, if version 3.1.0 of a package Acme.Web is pushed to the Octopus internal NuGet repository, and the channel selected for automatic release creation has a version rule range that doesn't include 3.1.0, then no release will be created.

 ![](images/3278461.png)